RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-11_Reddit_comments.md

 https://old.reddit.com/r/NoFilterNews/comments/1o3ta38/gop_silent_as_mormon_church_gunman_identified_as/nixeaeg/

 Tiny-short messages.
 No link, no citation, no quote, no author names, no book ttiles / article titles.
 Who is "they' that are terrorists?
 The Mormon church in the story?
 The GOP?
 The Michigan killer who terrorized the Church with guns?
 What should we do about terrorists / extremists?
 Create millions of disposable low-effort commenting messages on high-speed messaging systems seems to be the popular reaction and answer.
-Avoding nonficiton serious learning. ... ... ...
+Avoding nonfiction serious learning. ... ... ...
 "The extremists are afraid of books and pens.
 The power of education frightens them.
 They are afraid of women.
 The power of the voice of women frightens them." - July 12, 2013 https://malala.org/news-and-voices/malala-un-speech

 https://old.reddit.com/r/NoFilterNews/comments/1o3ta38/gop_silent_as_mormon_church_gunman_identified_as/nixg56m/